jeffpar/pcjs.v1/blog/2015/06/05/README.md

 OK, so any (EGA) graphics mode below 0x0F is going to the trigger the use of Write Mode 1 with the ODDEVEN bit set.
 And sure enough, the scrolling bug also occurs when using 320x200 16-color mode 0x0D.

-It's also worth noting that, whenver the ODDEVEN bit of the GRC Mode Register is set, the SEQUENTIAL bit in the Sequencer Memory Mode Register is supposed to be clear (and vice versa -- those two bits are always supposed to be oppositely set).
+It's also worth noting that, whenever the ODDEVEN bit of the GRC Mode Register is set, the SEQUENTIAL bit in the Sequencer Memory Mode Register is supposed to be clear (and vice versa -- those two bits are supposed to always be oppositely set).
 But here, the IBM EGA BIOS hasn't done that.
 One wonders if that was a mistake....

-Another bit of trivia: while dumping the frame buffer in a VGA text mode in a different emulator, I discovered that if I turned off the ODDEVEN bit in the GRC Mode Register, odd bytes would still appear from plane 1; it wasn't until I *also* turned off the CHAIN bit in the GRC Miscellaneous Register that the odd bytes would no longer appear.
+Another bit of trivia: while dumping the frame buffer in a VGA text mode in a different emulator, I discovered that when I turned off the ODDEVEN bit in the GRC Mode Register, odd bytes would still appear from plane 1; it wasn't until I *also* turned off the CHAIN bit in the GRC Miscellaneous Register that the odd bytes would no longer appear.
 But, that could have just been an idiosyncrasy of that particular emulator.